ActiveThis profile is actively maintained

 |Sector||Oil and Gas Extraction|

-ENI's shares are listed on the Milan and the New York Stock Exchanges.
-Relevant shareholders are the Italian Ministry of Economy and Finance, and CDP SpA.
+ENI's relevant shareholders are the Italian Ministry of Economy and Finance, and CDP SpA.
+The company's complete shareholder structure can be accessed here.